5 Things You May Not Know About 529s (But Should)

 Not All 529 Plans Are the Same

+Most 529 plans have fairly flexible investment options, but there are differences between plans.
 Morgan Stanley offers a variety of 529 plans to help you save while taking advantage of all the benefits.
-The Morgan Stanley National Advisory 529 Plan offers fiduciary oversight of your account within the context of your broader assets, portfolio and life goals.8 Additionally, other plans offered are backed by some of the nation’s leading investment management companies.
+The Morgan Stanley National Advisory 529 Plan offers fiduciary oversight of your account within the context of your broader assets, portfolio, and life goals.9 Additionally, other plans offered are backed by some of the nation’s leading investment management companies.
 Work with your Morgan Stanley Financial Advisor to learn more about which 529 plan may work best for you.
+Morgan Stanley and its affiliates do not provide tax or legal advice, and you should also consult your own tax or legal advisor to discuss all tax implications.

 Invest for the Future